 - Recycling reduces domestic waste charges.

-- Recycling help create and maintain local employment.
+- Recycling helps create and maintain local employment.

 - Recycling encourages others in your community to recycle.

-- Recycling using official locations or collections reduces dumping of waste.
+- Recycling using official locations or collections reduces the dumping of waste.

 - Recycling helps our children learn about sustainability so involve your kids.

 - Recycling provides access to materials for repurposing and reuse by others

 You can drop off your items free of charge with Recycle IT or arrange a residents association collection for you and all your neighbors once loved electronic toys, laptops, PCs, white goods, kitchen appliances, electric gardening tools, TV’s, old video games consoles and lots more.